khawajafarooq/ProgressMeter/README.md

 | Swift | 4.0 |

 ## Up Coming Features 🎏
-- [ ] Annotations on bottom; Currenty annotations can only display on the top of ProgressMeter
+- [ ] Annotations on the bottom; Currenty annotations can only display on the top
 - [ ] Carthage support
 - [ ] Enable everything for MAC

 ## Issues 🚫
-- [ ] Some tweakings required to use ProgressMeter inside a Stack View
+- [ ] Some tweakings required to use `ProgressMeter` inside a Stack View

 ## Author 🙏🏻